L71/0x01_max261/README.md

 The IC is a dual filter and each filter is independently controlled using front panel knobs and control voltage inputs.
 The filter mode selection buttons provide these filter types in each filter section:
-Low pass, Band pass, High pass, Notch (Lowpass+Bandpass mixed).
+Low pass, band pass, high pass, notch (lowpass+highpass mixed).
 The maximum frequency range is logarithmic 30Hz-16.6KHz with the current firmware.

 There are separate knobs and CV inputs for the frequency and resonance of each filter.